Already decided on it?

 If you’re someone that wants to have spinach lasagna on Wednesday, and your box doesn’t have spinach that week, will you be upset that you have to go elsewhere to supplement your CSA box contents?

-If so, then you may be better off buying from the Whole Foods or farmer’s market retail stands.
+If so, then you may be better off going to Whole Foods and get that Spinach, all the way from California.

 CSA works best for customers who see their kitchen as a creative space, and our vegetables as the “paint” for their canvas.